kajacx/CopyPasteModules/README.md

 The inserted modules will be sorted in the same order.
 You can also copy from a machine with no modules to remove all modules.

 If the player doesn't have enough modules, a logistic request can be automatically created (turned on by default) to fill those modules from the logistic network.
-However, the additional modules will not be sorted.
+However, the additional modules will not be sorted (this may be changed in a future version).

 From 0.1.0 it also works when placing blueprint with modules (or a blueprint with no modules to remove modules!) over an entity, these modules will also not be sorted, since Factorio keeps only counts of modules in the blueprint data.